chiefenne/PyAero/docs/meshing.rst

    Mesh around airfoil (block 1)

 The process of constructing the grid lines perpendicular and parallel to the contour guarantees a fully orthogonal mesh in the vicinity of the airfoil which is important for keeping numerical errors as low as possible in the region of interest.
+The mesh distribution settings for this block are depicted in the following figure (:ref:`mesh_settings_airfoil_contour`).

 .. _mesh_settings_airfoil_contour:
 .. figure::  images/mesh_settings_airfoil_contour.png